CiviCERT/suspicious-email-submitter-tb/README.md

 # Suspicious Email Submitter

 The Suspicious Email Submitter is an extension for common web browsers and email clients that enables the user to easily submit a suspicious email with all the information necessary to a pre-configured destination for further analysis, such as a [MISP instance](https://misp-project.org) or email address.
+This repo is an addon for legacy Thunderbird (XUL-based) and is **discontinued**.

 This project is hosted by the [Computer Incident Response Center for Civil Society](https://civicert.org) (CiviCERT), representing the needs of the at-risk communities [Rapid Response Network](https://rarenet.org) member organizations serve.
 The extension will be built to be easily configurable for use by other organizations and communities both within and beyond these communities.

 ## How to use Thunderbird Suspicious Email Submitter addon

-The Suspicious Email Submitter requires configuration or [a configuration file](https://github.com/CiviCERT/suspicious-email-submitter/wiki/Configuration-Files) in order to function.
+The Suspicious Email Submitter legacy Thunderbird addon requires configuration or [a configuration file](https://github.com/CiviCERT/suspicious-email-submitter/wiki/Configuration-Files) in order to function.
 This can be as basic as a destination email address (entered as `mailto:email@address.com`) in the Server URL of the configuration file.

 ### Globally